What to Bring and What to Know

 Campers ages 6-10: Check-in at 8:35am.

-A parent, guardian or authorized adult must accompany the camper on the first day of camp.
+A parent, guardian or authorized adult must walk the camper through the Monday morning check-in process.

 DROP OFF TUES-FRI: 8:45 AM to 9:00 AM.